yieldprotocol/docs/docs/users/borrowing.md

 1. You decide on Sept.
 31, 2020 to borrow 100 fyDAI-DEC20 (fyDAI expiring on December 31, 2020).
 1. You sell the fyDAI-DEC20 on the open market for 98.8 DAI

-Effectively, you have borrowed 98.8 DAI today and must repay 100 DAI debt in 3 months.
+Effectively, you have borrowed 98.8 DAI today and have 100 DAI debt, due in 3 months.
 In other words, you have borrowed at 5% APR (**TODO: Is this correct?
 Explain how this is calculated, since it's not a full year loan**)

 After maturity is reached on Dec.
 31st, 2020, you may return and pay the 100 DAI debt.

-If you fail to repay after maturity, your debt will grow by the MakerDAO stability fee until your position is closed either via repaying your debt or via [liquidation](../developers/liquidation.md).
+## Maturity

+After maturity, the Yield Protocol does not require that you pay back your debt.

+Instead, it charges you the Maker stability fee as if you were holding an ETH vault.

+Due to that, you should try to close your position as soon as possible, or incur higher debt due to the stability fee.
+If your debt grows beyond your allowed collateralization ratios, you will be [liquidated](../developers/liquidation.md).

 ## A note on collateral